867380699/867380699.github.io/_posts/2019-05-09-W3X_Files_Format.md

 String: unknown (always empty, might also be a single character)
 String: path of the map in the campaign archive
 ```
-# 24) SLK files (table format for different purposes) (thanks to PitzerMike)
+# SLK files

-SLK files can technically be opened by Microsoft Excel, though if you don't own Excel or a SLK editor, or want to open SLK files with your application, you might be interested in the format, so here it is.
+SLK files can technically be opened by `Microsoft Excel`, though if you don't own Excel or a SLK editor, or want to open SLK files with your application, you might be interested in the format, so here it is.
 SLK files are text files and read line by line.
 The first two letters of each line can be used to decide what to do with it.

 Format:

-`Line["ID"]`: the first line you will have to read is the one starting with ID, this id is usually set to `ID;PWXL;N;E`
+- Line `["ID"]`: the first line you will have to read is the one starting with ID, this id is usually set to `ID;PWXL;N;E`.
-`Line["B;"]`: this line defines the number of columns and lines of the table
+- Line `["B;"]`: this line defines the number of columns and lines of the table.
-Example: `B;Y837;X61;D0 0 836 60`
+>Example: `B;Y837;X61;D0 0 836 60`
-This file has 837 lines and 61 columns, the rest of the line is always set to `;D0 0 Y-1 X-1` so these are probably the internal index bounds
+This file has **837 lines** and **61 columns**, the rest of the line is always set to `;D0 0 Y-1 X-1` so these are probably the internal index bounds

 From now on we will only look at lines that start with `"C;"` and are followed by `"Y"` or `"X"`.

-`Line["C;Y"]`: specifies the value for the cell with the specified line and column if the fourth token starts with a `"K"`, otherwise we ignore it, anyway the current line is set to the y value, so the following lines that might be missing the y value refer to this line
+- Line `["C;Y"]`: specifies the value for the cell with the specified line and column if the fourth token starts with a `"K"`, otherwise we ignore it, anyway the current line is set to the y value, so the following lines that might be missing the y value refer to this line.
-Example: `C;Y1;X1;K"unitBalanceID"`
+>Example: `C;Y1;X1;K"unitBalanceID"`
 Sets the cell in line 1 and column 1 to "unitBalanceID"
-`Line["C;X"]`: specifies the value for the cell with the specified column and the line previously specified as current line (in a "C;Y" statement) if the fourth token starts with a "K", otherwise we ignore it
+- Line `["C;X"]`: specifies the value for the cell with the specified column and the line previously specified as current line (in a `"C;Y"` statement) if the fourth token starts with a `"K"`, otherwise we ignore it.
-Example: `C;X45;K1.8`
+>Example: `C;X45;K1.8`
 Assigns 1.8 to the cell in current line and column 45
 The x value might also be omitted, so that the x value of the previous line is used.

 All other lines can be ignored, they contain comments and format information.
-After a "K" there may either be a whole or floating point number or a string within quotes.
+After a `"K"` there may either be a whole or floating point number or a string within quotes.
 Empty cells don't have any entries.
-This should be enough information to successfully parse all of Blizzard's SLK files and files edited
-with Excel or its Open Office equivalent.
+This should be enough information to successfully parse all of Blizzard's SLK files and files edited with Excel or its Open Office equivalent.
 If you want to read up on the advanced tokens, get the official specs at <http://www.wotsit.org/download.asp?f=sylk>

-# 25) BLP files (image format)
+# BLP files
+(image format)

 Besides TGA files, Warcraft III uses mainly the BLP format for images.
 The format supports JPG-compression and paletted images.
 See the `"war3mapMap.blp"` description for details on the BLP format.
 The TGA format is wide-spread and known by most graphic tools, anyway the TGA specs can be found at <http://www.wotsit.org/download.asp?f=tga>

-# 26) MDX and MDL files (model format)
+# MDX and MDL files
+(model format)

 The Warcraft III models are stored in MDX format.
 To convert an MDX file into readable MDL format and vice versa you can use Yobgul's file converter, which is available at <http://www.wc3sear.ch/files/downloads.php?ID=3&l=6>